igorskyflyer/npm-emojilyzer/README.md

 <br>

 <div align="center">
-	💬 Emojifies text content, converting textual-representations of emojis to graphics one. 🖌️
+	💬 Emojifies strings, converting textual-representations of emojis to graphics one. 🖌️
 </div>

 <br>